 - The two big boys, the Ko'olau tallest Konahuanui, and Oahu's tallest Mt Ka'ala, will test your cardio, scrambling skills, and "mud resistance".

 - Climbing these mountain peaks will introduce you to real Hawaii hiking.
-From beautiful jungle walks to exposed ridges, from amazing ocean and mountain views to bird's eye views of Honolulu, you will have it all!
+From beautiful jungle treks to exposed ridges, from amazing ocean and mountain views to bird's eye views of Honolulu, you will have it all!

 Latest summits